mxnuchim/golang-mongodb-api/README.md

 PORT=8080
 ```

-5. run `go run main.go` in the root of the project
+5. run `make run` in the root of the project

 ### endpoints